retrocomputacion/retroterm/README.md

 > [!NOTE] The BadCat cartridge comes already configured with the correct settings.
 No further configuration is needed to use Retroterm

+> [!NOTE] For all Commodore versions and the MSX RS-232 version, the default initialization string will setup correctly any Wi-fi modem using the Zimodem firmware

 For Zimodem firmware:

 - `ATB` is the command to change the baud rate, for example `ATB57600` will change the baud rate to 57600 immediately after sending it.
 - `ATF0` is the command to change the flow control to hardware (RTS/CTS).
 After sending this command on a terminal which doesn't support flow control (or when configuring the modem via USB), the modem might seem to stop responding, in reality the modem is still listening to commands but will not respond until its CTS line is set to the correct state.
 - Commands can be chained together: `ATF0B57600` will change the flow control and baud rate in a single command string.
 This is, with different speeds, the default initialization string used in the Commodore and MSX-232 versions.
 - `AT&W` saves the current modem configuration.
 Only really need to use this command if you're setting up the __MSX printer port__ version of the modem.
 The best way to use it is: `ATF0B38400&W` Note how the save command is last.

+Only for RS-232 Wi-fi modems based on the schematic here and Zimodem firmware:

+- `ATS48=1` and `ATS50=1` invert the polarity of the CTS and RTS lines respectively.

 ## 8 Acknowledgments
 ### Beta Testers